Batu Caves Dress Code: What to Wear for Women, Men and Children

 What Happens If You Don’t Meet the Batu Caves Dress Code

 Visitors whose clothing does not meet the dress requirements are stopped at the base of the staircase before the climb begins.
+There is no way around this — enforcement is consistent throughout the day.

 Deciding your outfit the night before costs nothing and avoids all of this.
-For guidance on the best arrival times and crowd patterns at the entrance, see the best time to visit Batu Caves.
+For guidance on the best arrival times and crowd levels at the entrance, see the best time to visit Batu Caves.

 What to Wear on Your Feet at Batu Caves